bitdefender/hvmi/docs/chapters/9-development-guideline.rst

 the events it can receive.
 The current process is detected by using the currently loaded guest **CR3**.
 However, there is no guarantee that the Windows kernel won't relocate the CR3 used by a process.
-This is problematic because we will no longer be ale to identify hooks by CR3, but even more so because guest virtual address memory hooks are set in the context of a CR3.
+This is problematic because we will no longer be able to identify hooks by CR3, but even more so because guest virtual address memory hooks are set in the context of a CR3.
 To avoid these problems, Introcore locks the physical page used for the process CR3 using :ref:`PFN locks <chapters/9-development-guideline:PFN management>`.
+In addition, the :code:`KiOutSwapProcesses` and the :code:`MmInSwapProcess` APIs are hijacked to intercept if a process has been swapped (in/out).
 For guests that have KPTI patches installed and active, processes may use two CR3 values: one while executing user-mode code, and another for kernel-mode.
 In these cases both CR3 pages are locked and the kernel CR3